Gateway Commercial Finance

 If you don’t qualify for bank lending, don’t want an investor, and don’t want to borrow from family and friends, what funding options are you left with?
 There’s one other solution that could be right for you.

-In many cases, a factor can approve your application and get you funded quickly, often in a matter of days.
+In many cases, a factor can approve your application and get you funded quickly, often in days.